 This tool provides you with a backlink analysis of competitors that will guide you in identifying good backlink sources for your website.

-Using this tool helps you spot SEO and SEM actions, analyze them against those of your competitors and make the right decisions.
+Using this tool helps you spot SEO and SEM actions, analyze them against your competitors and make the right decisions.
 You are provided insights into current trends and able to trace the development of past projects.

 DataForSEO is another competitor analysis tool that allows users to compare SEO metrics of their website with competitors.